chijw/Causal-Forcing/README.md

 > The inference environment is identical to Self Forcing, so you can migrate directly using our configs and model.

 **NOTE**: Similar to CausVid/Self Forcing, Causal Forcing does not natively support videos longer than 81 frames.
 As a base training method, it is orthogonal to techniques like Longlive/Rolling Forcing.
-To use Causal Forcing as a long video baseline, see [this extension](#minute-level-long-video-generation). **Directly applying a 5s-trained Causal Forcing model for long video generation is extremely unfair**.
+To use Causal Forcing as a long video baseline, see [this extension](#minute-level-long-video-generation). **Directly using the 5-second trained Causal Forcing model as a baseline for long video generation is extremely unfair**.

 ### Installation